AEADataEditor/aea-de-guidance/sample-language-report.md

 > [REQUIRED]   Please delete any redundant (obsolete) files

 > [SUGGESTED] Please ensure that the README is in the root directory, and that unnecessary directory levels are pruned from the repository.

+When there is evidence of a differing license in the deposit, there must be a "LICENSE.txt" file present.

+> [REQUIRED] Please create a separate file called "LICENSE.txt" and add the text from the bottom of the README.
+This is necessary to let openICPSR recognize that the deposit is not subject to the standard CC-BY license.

 ### When the openICPSR was already (erroneously) published